-The SEL-387 measures and reports the substation battery voltage at the relay power supply terminals.
+The SEL-387A measures and reports the substation battery voltage presented to its power supply terminals.
 The relay includes four programmable threshold comparators and associated logic for alarm and control.
 For example, if the battery charger fails and the measured dc voltage falls below a programmable threshold, operations personnel are notified before the substation battery voltage falls to unacceptable levels.
-Monitor these comparator outputs with an SEL communications processor and trigger messages, telephone calls, or other actions.
+Monitor these comparator outputs with the communications processor and trigger messages, telephone calls, or other actions.

-Obtain a report of the measured dc voltage in the METER display via serial port communications, on the LCD front-panel display, and in the event report.
-Use event report data to see an oscillographic display of battery voltage.
-This report illustrates how substation battery voltage magnitude varies during trip, close, and other control operations.
+The measured dc voltage is reported in the METER display via serial port communications, on the LCD frontpanel display, and in the event report.
+Use event report data to see an oscillographic display of the battery voltage.
+This report illustrates how the magnitude of the substation battery voltage varies during trip, close, and other control operations.